 Our coaching staff are certified under ACA – Canadian Ski Coaches and the Canadian Ski Instructors Alliance (CSIA).
 We have also embraced the Responsible Coaching Movement with our entire staff trained under the Respect in Sport initiative.
 We are strong supporters of coach education, offering pre-season professional development sessions and support for individual certification development.
 At the heart of the club are our young athletes and everything we do is designed to support them.

-Athlete Centered, Coach Led, Parent & Volunteer Supported
+Athlete Centered, Coach Driven, Parent & Volunteer Supported

 This program is designed for little racers that may not be able to ride the lift on their own yet, but are interested in racing and are already strong independent skiers.
 This program is designed as a pre-entry point to our core racing program and is only for advanced and independent Little Rippers, it is not a replacement for proper instruction and lessons offered through the ski school.
 At Loch Lomond - children should be able to confidently ski the Snoopy, the Sunbowl and the Chicken and independently ski the Pine.